stefaneichert/thanados/README.md

 # Licensing

-All MEDCEM code unless otherwise noted is licensed under the terms of the MIT License, Please refer to the file LICENSE in the root directory of this repository or the online version at https://opensource.org/licenses/MIT
+All THANADOS code unless otherwise noted is licensed under the terms of the MIT License, Please refer to the file LICENSE in the root directory of this repository or the online version at https://opensource.org/licenses/MIT

 All documentation and images unless otherwise noted are licensed under the terms of